sumitmalik51/AIW-CAF-Methodology/04-Azure-Sentinel.md

 ## **Task 3: Onboard the Web App – IIS server to sentinel**

-In this task, you will onboard the web app -  IIS server to sentinal by configuring the log Analytics agent.
+In this task, you will onboard the web app -  IIS server to sentinel by configuring the log Analytics agent.

-1. In Azure portal, navigate to your **JumpVM-rg** resource group and select **JumpVM-<inject key="Deployment ID" enableCopy="false"/>**.
+1. In the Azure portal, navigate to your **JumpVM-rg** resource group and select **JumpVM-<inject key="Deployment ID" enableCopy="false"/>**.

     ![](images1/selectvm.png)